TheIllusionOfLife/arc_prometheus/README.md

 - **Explicit NumPy dtype Casting** (Phase 2.1): Always specify `dtype=np.int64` in `np.array()` calls to ensure type consistency across grid operations.
 Prevents subtle type mismatches in grid comparisons.
 - **Fitness Function 10x Weight Rationale** (Phase 2.1): Test accuracy weighted 10x higher than train (`fitness = train_correct * 1 + test_correct * 10`) ensures evolutionary pressure favors generalization over memorization.
 A solver with 100% train but 0% test (pure overfitting) scores only 3 points vs solver with partial generalization scoring higher.
 - **Test Count Validation in CI** (Phase 2.1): Update test count assertions in README after adding new tests.
 Changed from `==` to `<=` for test_total when handling variable test example counts (due to missing outputs).
+- **TypedDict for Type Safety** (Phase 2.2): Define structured dict types with TypedDict instead of generic `dict[str, Any]`.
+Provides better IDE autocomplete and type checking.
+Example: `FitnessResult` TypedDict for fitness evaluation results.
+- **Type Annotation Environment Differences** (Phase 2.2): CI and local environments may have different type stub availability.
+When type checking passes locally but fails in CI, use `typing.Any` for parameters with environment-dependent type information.
+Avoids `type: ignore` comments that appear "unused" locally but are needed in CI.
+- **Prompt Output Format Clarity** (Phase 2.2): LLM prompts should acknowledge parser flexibility.
+Instead of "Do NOT include code blocks", use "You may optionally wrap code in ```python blocks, but raw code is preferred".
+Aligns prompts with actual parser behavior that handles both formats.
+- **Resource Cleanup Fallback Pattern** (Phase 2.2): When cleaning up temp files, provide fallback logic in finally blocks.
+Check both the intended variable and the original file handle to ensure cleanup even if early exceptions occur.
+- **Systematic Code Review Addressing** (Phase 2.2): Prioritize review feedback by severity (Critical → Medium → Low).
+Address medium and critical issues immediately.
+Document low-priority issues for follow-up work.
+Used TodoWrite tool to track 7 review issues systematically.
+- **CI Type Error Resolution** (Phase 2.2): When mypy passes locally but fails in CI due to type stubs, check if the library has different stub availability.
+Use `typing.Any` for cross-environment compatibility instead of platform-specific type annotations.